In our previous blog on pharmaceutical predictions for 2016 was so popular; we are here for part two of this year’s pharma trends.

 4. Increased Growth of Biosimilars and Generics

 The patents of original medication are expiring.
-This has caused increased competition by generic medication and the demand for generic drugs is ever-increasing as patients look for alternatives to the original medication to reduce costs.
-In the United States, generic drugs make up 70% of the pharmaceutical market in terms of volume.
-It is globally predicted a 36% increase in volume (valued at $421 billion) by 2017.
+This has caused increased competition by generic drugs and the demand for generic medicines is ever-increasing as patients look for alternatives to the original medication to reduce costs.
+In the United States, generic drugs make up 70% of the pharmaceutical market regarding volume.
+We will see that global 36% increase in volume (valued at $421 billion) by 2017.
 For example, the loss of patent protection (2014-2022) for 11 established biologic products.

 Usage and growth of biosimilars are also surging.
 Biosimilars are biological products which are similar but not identical to the originator.
 Development and sale of biosimilars are beginning to accelerate and expected to reach $35 billion by 2020.
 This is again due to the loss of patent protection (2014-2022) for 11 established biologic products.